pcebo/GaCD_CourseProject/README.md

 Please note the script itself also contains some comments throughout to help the reader navigate through it.

 To begin, one must download and unzip the data from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 Once unzipped, the test and train folders, along with the text files (i.e. features.txt, features_info.txt, activity_labels.txt) must be contained within the current R working dir.
-If they are not, one must set the working director appropriately with setwd(<dir name here>).
+If they are not, one must set the working directory appropriately with setwd("dir name here").

 Note that the "Inertial Signals" folder was ignored as per David Hood's (TA's) recommendation - the folders in there are presumed to contain no average or sd values and are therefore not useful for our purposes.